 All new students who have lived in areas of the world where tuberculosis is prevalent are required to be screened for tuberculosis (TB blood testing only); this includes all new and transfer international students and all new TEC 54.052 students.
 TB screening may be performed at TWU Student Health Services on the Denton campus, one of its subcontracting clinics sites in Dallas or Houston, or any other licensed medical facility in the United States.
 Screening for tuberculosis shall be initiated prior to registration for classes at TWU.
 Students with positive TB test results or history of taking TB prophylaxis or treatment are required to be evaluated by a medical provider and submit a Statement of Tuberculosis Clearance Form .
 For additional information regarding this policy, please contact Student Health Services.
 International students may consult with the Office of International Education.

 Effective January 1, 2012, Texas law requires that all new entering and transfer college students age 21 and younger must receive a vaccination or booster against bacterial meningitis.
 An entering student also includes a student who has had a break of enrollment of one or more fall or spring semesters.
-For more information, please visit the Meningitis Vaccination Requirement website.
+For more information, please visit Immunization Compliance: Meningitis Vaccination Requirement.